Healing The Anxious Brain: The Nervous System Resetting Method

 If you feel like you may be experiencing generalized anxiety disorder, you are not alone in that.
 In 2012, an estimated 700 000 (2.5%) Canadians aged 15 years and older reported symptoms compatible with GAD in the previous 12 months (Pelletier et al., 2017).
 You may feel confused about why you feel anxious sometimes without any current reason in your surroundings.
 You may sometimes worried that why the past trauma is still affecting you in the present moment.

-1. Ventral vagal System (Sympathetic Nervous System):
+1. Ventral Vagal System (Sympathetic Nervous System)

-2. Parasympathetic system:
+2. Parasympathetic system

 The parasympathetic nervous system is involved in relaxing the body when there is no stress.
 It slows bodily processes that leads to decreased heart rate, decreased breathing rate, digestion, sleeping and muscular relaxation (Learning).

-3. Dorsal Vagal System:
+3. Dorsal Vagal System

 Normally, the dorsal vagus serves a very positive function.
 It helps the body gently pendulate between arousal and relaxation (Learning).

-1. Hyper-Activation of Sympathetic (Ventral Vagal) System:
+1. Hyper-Activation of Sympathetic (Ventral Vagal) System

-People who have been traumatized in the past may cause much longer for the sympathetic system to return to baseline and spike quickly and disproportionately in response to mildly stressful stimuli or only perceived stimuli.
-The anxiety could lead to PTSD where the body continues to defend against a threat that belongs to the past.
+People who have been traumatized in the past may take much longer for the sympathetic system to return to baseline and spike quickly and disproportionately in response to mildly stressful stimuli or only perceived stimuli.
+The anxiety could lead to PTSD, where the body continues to defend against a threat that belongs to the past.
 Healing from PTSD means being able to terminate this continued stress mobilization and restoring the entire organism to safety.

 The system’s activation and continuous release of stress hormones lead to unbearable physiological reactions, fibromyalgia, chronic fatigue, and low self-esteem.
 The person’s energy now becomes focused on suppressing inner chaos, at the expense of spontaneous involvement in their lives (A., 2014).

-2. Weakening of Parasympathetic System:
+2. Weakening of the Parasympathetic System

 3. Hyper-activation of Dorsal Vagal System: